Visualizing the Los Angeles wildfires in maps and charts

 The summer months are typically the most significant for wildfire damage in California statewide.
 Wildfires like this are rare in January.
 The below chart shows the average number of acres burned per month throughout the last decade or so.

-The Palisades and Eaton fires are already among the five largest fires to hit Los Angeles County since at least 2013.
+The Palisades and Eaton fires are already among the 10 largest fires to hit Los Angeles County since at least 2013.

 This story is developing and will be updated.